 1. Aloe Vera Gel

-Aloe vera can reduce inflammation, promote proper wound healing, and reduce scar tissue size.
+Aloe vera can reduce inflammation, promote proper wound healing, and reduce scar tissue size (1).
 It can also soothe the skin and relieve itching.
 You can massage the affected area with fresh aloe vera gel and leave it on overnight.

 2. Shea Butter

-Shea butter is a popular remedy to reduce keloid scars after a surgical procedure.
+Shea butter is a popular remedy to reduce keloid scars after a surgical procedure (2).
 It is rich in omega-3 fatty acids and moisturizes the skin.
 Massaging the affected area with shea butter can keep the area hydrated, maintain its elasticity, reduce itching, and prevent scarring.

 3. Rosehip Seed Oil

-The antioxidants and the phytochemicals present in rosehip seed oil make it an excellent choice for scar management.
+The antioxidants and the phytochemicals present in rosehip seed oil make it an excellent choice for scar management ( 3).
 It can reduce skin dryness and help improve the appearance of scars.
 You can massage the affected area with rosehip seed oil regularly to achieve the desired results.

 1. Retinoic Acid

 This vitamin A derivative boosts collagen production and is widely used to minimize wrinkles and fine lines.
-When used with glycolic acid, it can effectively reduce scars.
+When used with glycolic acid, it can effectively reduce scars (4).

 2. Chemical Peels

 OTC chemical peels containing glycolic acid can help improve skin texture.
-It sloughs away the dead skin cells, promotes cell regeneration, and fades scars with regular use.
+It sloughs away the dead skin cells, promotes cell regeneration, and fades scars.
+Doctors may use medium-deep or deep chemical peels, depending on the scar severity (5).
 However, consult a doctor before using OTC chemical peels and follow the instructions mentioned in the package.
 Else, they may irritate the skin and cause chemical burns.

 3. Scar Removal Creams